 Evenflo state that all their car seats expire 6 years after the date of manufacture.

-The exception is their Symphony car seat line, which expires 8 years after the manufacturing date.
+The exception is their Symphony car seat line, which has an 8 year lifespan.

 The expiration date of an Evenflo car seat should be printed on a label attached to the car seat, as well as in your manual.